brianwisti/rgb-brain-hugo/site/content/post/2019/05/kitty-terminal.md

 aliases:
 - /2019/05/27/kitty-terminal/
 category: post
+created: 2024-01-15 15:26:34-08:00
 date: 2019-05-27 00:00:00-07:00
 description: I installed kitty for font ligatures in terminals on Linux, but it does other stuff too.
 slug: kitty-terminal
 syndication:
   mastodon: https://hackers.town/@randomgeek/102167342505236721